Brain tumour

 Have you been dealing with persistent headaches that feel different from your usual ones?
 Or perhaps you’ve noticed episodes of dizziness, blurred vision, or moments where your speech or coordination feels off?
 While these symptoms can have many explanations, they can sometimes be early signs of a brain tumour, a condition where abnormal cells grow inside or around the brain.

 Brain tumours can develop slowly or rapidly, and because the brain controls every function in your body, even small changes can have big effects.
-The encouraging news is that with modern imaging and diagnostic tools, it’s now easier than ever to detect brain abnormalities early before they cause significant symptoms or complications.

 Book your consultation to test your health